WeatherDecisionTechnologies/python-sample/README.md

 # Background

-WDT creates, ingests, processes, and distributes a large amount of weather data.
+DTN creates, ingests, processes, and distributes a large amount of weather data.

 A lot of people rely on this data to make critical life and business decisions.
 As a result, we need to process this data quickly and reliably.

-Since we are a small company with limited resources, it's imperative that our programs function correctly, self-correct when they can, and leave useful clues about what went wrong and how to fix it when they cannot recover.
+It's imperative that our programs function correctly, self-correct when they can, and leave useful clues about what went wrong and how to fix it when they cannot recover.

 # Task

-Since we process many types of data, and process that data in many different ways, we have implemented a distributed architecture based on message queues.

-For the purpose of this task however, we are going to abstract that away and just use the command line as an input source.
-Your task is to write a program that reads lightning data from stdin (one lightning strike per line as a [JSON](https://en.wikipedia.org/wiki/JSON) object, and matches that data against a source of assets (also in JSON format) to produce an alert.
+Your task is to write a program that reads lightning data from standard input (one lightning strike per line as a JSON object, and matches that data against a source of assets (also in JSON format) to produce an alert.

 An example 'strike' coming off of the exchange looks like this:
 ```